Bumshakalaka/dagmar/README.md

 #### Tool Parameters

 - `query`: Natural language search query
-- `file_path`: Path to the document file to search
+- `source`: Path to the document file to search in, or a regex pattern to match multiple file names when searching across documents
 - `limit`: Number of top results to return (default: 4)

 ## Technology Stack